brendan887/pokemon-card-grader/READme.md

 Overall, this project was an exciting first step toward automating Pokémon card grading.
 While the results demonstrate the potential of machine learning in this domain, they also highlight the critical importance of high-quality data in driving model performance.
 Looking ahead, future efforts could focus on refining the dataset, exploring more advanced architectures like attention-based models, and expanding the scope to include other collectibles.
 By addressing these areas, we can push closer to a practical and scalable solution for collectors and enthusiasts alike.

 ## Statement of Collaboration

+Jackson Loughney:
+- Gathered a list of the top 10 most valuable cards from each pokemon set and their index number
+- Created our 2nd model, a CNN made with tensor flow
+- Helped build fitting graphs for the various models
+- Wrote the introduction, discussion, and conclusion for the final report.

 ## Milestone 4 - Model 2 and Evaluation